-41.2.7 Each block of Powerplay Overs must commence at the start of an over.

-- 41.2.8 If play is interrupted not during the Powerplay overs, then on resumption, for the purposes of allocating any remaining Powerplay overs, those taken to date will be deemed to have been in sequence the initial allocation, the fielding side's allocation then the batting side's allocation.
-The nomination of any Powerplay overs remaining for the batting side, and if applicable for the fielding side, may be made in the usual way. - 41.2.9 If play is interrupted during the first or second Powerplay and on resumption the overs required t0 be bowled in that Powerplay have already been exceeded, then subsequent Powerplay(s) will assume to have been taken consecutively up to that point. - 41.2.10If play is interrupted during the first Powerplay and resumes during the second Powerplay, the second Powerplay will be deemed to have been nominated by the fielding captain. - 41.2.11If following an interruption, on resumption the total number of Powerplay overs for an innings has already been exceeded, then there will be no further Powerplay deliveries bowled in the innings. - Note that this is the only circumstance under which the Powerplay status can be changed during an over. - 41.2.12If following any interruption while a Powerplay is not in progress, it is found on resumption that the recalculated number of Powerplay overs remaining equals or exceeds the number of overs to be bowled in the innings, then the Powerplays will commence at the start of the next over. - NB: Refer to Appendix 4 for illustrations of each of the above situations. - 41.2.13At the commencement of each discretionary block of Powerplay Overs, the umpire shall signal such commencement to the scorers by rotating his arm in a large circle.
-If the batting side has chosen the Powerplay the umpire shall signal this to the scorers by tapping his hands above his head after the signal. - 41.2.14The umpire shall also indicate to the fielding captain before any signal is made that the batting side has chosen its Powerplay. - 41.2.15Wherever possible a light or other indicator shall be displayed on the scoreboard whenever the Powerplay Overs are being bowled, along with the number of overs remaining in the current block of Powerplay Overs.
+- 41.2.7 Each block of Powerplay Overs must commence at the start of an over. - 41.2.8 If play is interrupted during the first or second Powerplay and on resumption the overs required to be bowled in that Powerplay have already been exceeded, then subsequent Powerplay(s) will assume to have been taken consecutively up to that point. - 41.2.9 If play is interrupted during the first Powerplay and resumes during the second Powerplay, the second Powerplay will be deemed to have been nominated by the fielding captain. - 41.2.10If play is interrupted during a Powerplay and on resumption the total number of Powerplay overs has already been exceeded, then the fielding restrictions will be lifted immediately.
+Note that this is the only circumstance under which the Powerplay status can be changed during an over. - 41.2.11If following an interruption while a Powerplay is not in progress, it is found on resumption that the recalculated number of Powerplay overs remaining equals or exceeds the number of overs to be bowled in the innings, then the Powerplays will commence at the start of the next over.

+NOTE: Refer Appendix 9 for illustrations of each of the above situations.

+41.2.12At the commencement of each discretionary block of Powerplay Overs, the umpire shall signal such commencement to the scorers by rotating his arm in a large circle.
+If the batting side has chosen the Powerplay the umpire shall signal this to the scorers by tapping his hands above his head after the signal.

-- 41.2.16The public address system shall be used to keep the spectators informed. - 41.2.17In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal 'No Ball'.
+- 41.2.13The umpire shall also indicate to the fielding captain before any signal is made that the batting side has chosen its Powerplay. - 41.2.14In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal 'No Ball'.